-The NHS SBS IT operation is supported by a team of approximately 160 people.
-First and second line IT services are primarily delivered from offshore sites in Pune and Noida in India, while design, development, infrastructure and project management is delivered by teams in Leeds and Southampton.
+The NHS SBS IT operation is supported by a team of approximately 160 people. and second line IT services are primarily delivered from offshore sites in Pune and Noida in India, while design, development, infrastructure and project management is delivered by teams in Leeds and Southampton.

 While the IT strategy and portfolio at NHS SBS goes through a period of profound change, Edwards points out that the entirety of the organisation’s architectural jigsaw is yet to be figured out.
 As this process unfolds, some choices will have to be made in terms of partners that will support the journey.

-“I will be looking closely at our supplier base over the next 12 months to identify key new or existing partners who can bring both the technology, skills and innovative approaches to help us achieve our objectives,” says Edwards.
+“I will be looking closely at our supplier base over the next 12 months to identify key or existing partners who can bring both the technology, skills and innovative approaches to help us achieve our objectives,” says Edwards.

 Choosing the right technologies and partners to work with in order to deliver these crucial projects is, not coincidentally, an “extremely challenging” task for the CIO over the year ahead.

 “Alongside that, I will be developing a longer-term vision and strategy for transforming IT.
-A vision that will allow us to develop the skills and leverage the investments we are making in core technology platforms, to deliver new digital services for the NHS – plenty to keep me busy,” says Edwards.
+A vision that will allow us to develop the skills and leverage the investments we are making in core technology platforms, to deliver digital services for the NHS – plenty to keep me busy,” says Edwards.